nicholas-rahardja/adventure_game/README.md

 ## How to run the game

-After cloning the repository, navigate to the directory and type 'make build' followed by 'make play'.
+After cloning the repository, navigate to the directory and type:

-,,,
-make build
+make build <br>
-make play
+make play <br>
-,,,